cSDes1gn/computer-architecture/time-complexity.md

 > Requires only 3 states since a specified value is being directly written to the register. so LOADi will take 3 clock cycles

 - CPI (Cycles per Instruction): describes the clock cycles required for each instruction.
-- CPI<sub>avg</sub> describes the sum of all CPIs divided by the total number of instructions
+- CPI<sub>avg</sub> describes the sum of all CPIs divided by the total number of instruction types (ie `MOV`, `ADD`, `SUB` ...)

 ## Performance Metrics

-The following equation determines the total number of cycles in a program (n x CPI) and divides it by the number of seconds (T) to give a metric for how long it will take a CPU to execute a set of instructions (in seconds):
+The following equation determines the total number of cycles in a program `n * CPI` and divides it by the number of seconds `T` to give a metric for how long it will take a CPU to execute a set of instructions:

-`Execution Time (T) = n * CPI * T`
+`Execution Time (T) = (n * CPI) / f`

-Where n is the number of instructions in the program, CPI is the average CPI of the program and T is clock period of the CPU.
+Where `n` is the number of instructions in the program, `CPI` is the average CPI of the program and `f` is clock speed of the CPU.

 Average CPI is formulated from the assumption that each *type* of instruction yields an equal weight of all instructions across the whole program.
 To understand this we analyze the CPI formula: `CPI = (Σ (In * Cn)) / Σ In` where `In` is the instruction count for instruction `n` and `Cn` is the cycle count for instruction `n`.
 If `In` is constant across all instructions `n` we can write: `Average CPI = (I * Σ Cn) / (I * n) = Σ Cn / n`.
 This is the basis behind average CPI.

 The instructions are assumed to have equal instruction counts weight `I` which is a constant across all instruction types.
 Given this, we can see that a distribution of instruction counts that have a a large disparity will yield large average CPI error from the true value.
 For example, a program executing LOADx 500 times and a JGE twice will have a large average error since the average will assume each instruction *type* will execute once and so the execution cycles for JGE will have equal weight to the execution cycles for LOADx even though JGE only executes twice and LOADx executes 500 times.

 We can reduce CPI by:
 1. Von Neumann architecture with one memory for instructions and data which reduces data fetch redundancy